MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### Additional considerations

-While troubleshooting network conditions, there are some additional things to consider about the Cloud App Security proxy.
+While troubleshooting network conditions, there are some additional things to consider about the Defender for Cloud Apps proxy.

 - **Session is being routed to another data center**

-    Cloud App Security leverages Azure Data Centers around the world to optimize performance through geolocation.
+    Defender for Cloud Apps leverages Azure Data Centers around the world to optimize performance through geolocation.
 This means that a user's session may be hosted outside of a region, depending on traffic patterns and their location.
 However, to protect your privacy, no session data is stored in these data centers.

 - **Proxy performance**

-    Deriving a performance baseline depends on many factors outside of Cloud App Security's proxy, such as:
+    Deriving a performance baseline depends on many factors outside of the Defender for Cloud Apps proxy, such as:

     - What other proxies or gateways sit in series with this proxy
     - Where the user is coming from
     - Where the targeted resource resides
     - Specific requests on the page

     In general, any proxy will add latency.
-The advantages of the Cloud App Security proxy are:
+The advantages of the Defender for Cloud Apps proxy are:

     - Leveraging the global availability of Azure domain controllers to geolocate users to the nearest node and reduce their round-trip distance, on a scale that few services around the world have.
     - Leveraging the integration with Azure AD Conditional Access to only route the sessions you want to proxy to our service, instead of all users in all situations.

 ### Device identification

-Cloud App Security provides the following options for identifying a device's management state.
+Defender for Cloud Apps provides the following options for identifying a device's management state.

 1. Microsoft Intune compliance
 1. Hybrid Azure AD Domain joined